The BAM is a scientific document that provides:

-The BAM is supported by the online BAM tool, which allows accredited assessors (typically ecological consultants) to enter field data and determine the number and class of biodiversity credits.
-The BAM tool will also help with preparation of standardised reports for consent authorities to consider.
+The BAM is supported by the BAM calculator, which allows accredited assessors (typically ecological consultants) to enter field data and determine the number and class of biodiversity credits.
+The BAM Calculator will help with preparation of standardised reports for decision makers to consider.

 - how the proponent proposes to avoid and minimise impacts

 - any potential impact that could be characterised as serious and irreversible according to specified principles and